vincentgong7/VG_AlexeyAB_darknet/README.md

 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE)

 **You only look once (YOLO)** is a state-of-the-art, real-time object detection system.
-It is implemented based on the Darknet, an Open Source Neural Networks in C. In this project I improved the YOLO by adding several convenient functions for detecting objects for researches and the development community.
+It is implemented based on the Darknet, an Open Source Neural Networks in C. In this project, I improved the YOLO by adding several convenient functions for detecting objects for research and the development community.

 <img src="https://raw.githubusercontent.com/vincentgong7/VG_AlexeyAB_darknet/master/output/1.jpg" alt="" width="600"/> <img src="https://raw.githubusercontent.com/vincentgong7/VG_AlexeyAB_darknet/master/output/2.jpg" alt="" width="600"/>

-Figure.
+Figure 1.
 Example of Object Detection using Yolo based on the Darknet.

 The added functions are implemented based on **AlexeyAB**  version of **Darknet**.
 As it is updated frequently, hereby I publish a stable version of AlexeyAB Darknet Yolo with those convenient functions.
 This repo will also be updated regularly.